 Better micro-entrepreneurial boutiques selling beautiful items.
 Luxury shopping outside of over advertised commercial shopping.

 NoLIta Home to many attractive boutiques and stylish bistros, NoLIta's modest neighborhood is the perfect area to spend a day strolling the cobblestone streets, weaving in and out of the inviting manicured boutiques.
-An assortment of cutting-edge boutiques are concentrated in the small area of NoLIta providing uninterrupted shopping experience unparalleled to any other area in Manhattan.
+An assortment of cutting-edge boutiques are concentrated in the small area of NoLIta providing an uninterrupted shopping experience unparalleled to any other area in Manhattan.

 History: The neighborhood was long regarded as part of Little Italy.
 The area, however, lost much of its recognizable Italian character in recent decades because of the migration of Italian-Americans out of Manhattan.